 - 9.2.3.4.
-The following policies and development criteria apply to Low-Rise Buildings: - Low-Rise Buildings are buildings up to a maximum of five storeys in height, depending on the height permitted through Policy 9.2.1.5 and Schedule 13 - b.
-In order to ensure appropriate privacy and daylight/sunlight conditions for any adjacent houseform buildings, Low-Rise Buildings on a lot that abuts the rear yards of a lot with a Detached House, Semi-Detached House or Townhouse shall be setback a minimum of 7.5 metres from the property line and shall be contained within a 45 degree angular plane measured from the property line abutting those houseform buildings. - c.
+The following policies and development criteria apply to Low-Rise Buildings: - Low-Rise Buildings are generally buildings up to a maximum of five storeys in height, and subject to the maximum building height permitted through Policy 9.2.1.4 and Schedule 13. - b.
+In order to provide appropriate privacy and daylight/sunlight conditions for any adjacent houseform buildings, Low-Rise Buildings on a lot that abuts the rear yards of a lot with a Detached House, Semi-Detached House or Townhouse shall generally be setback a minimum of 7.5 metres from the property line and shall be contained within a 45 degree angular plane measured from the property line abutting those houseform buildings. - c.
 Surface parking is not permitted between the front or side of a Low-Rise Building and a public street.
-Surface parking elsewhere on a lot with a Low-Rise Building shall be setback from any property line by a minimum of three metres and shall be appropriately screened through landscaping.
+Surface parking elsewhere on a lot with a Low-Rise Building shall generally be setback from any property line by a minimum of three metres and shall be appropriately screened through landscaping.
+The minimum width of the landscaped area shall be established in the Zoning By-law.
 All surface parking areas must provide a high level of landscaping treatment and pedestrian pathways and it is encouraged that the grading and landscaping materials for surface parking lots be designed as part of the site's stormwater management system. - d.
-The rooftop of Low-Rise Buildings shall include landscaped green space, private outdoor amenity space or environmental features such as solar panels.
+The rooftop of Low-Rise Buildings should include landscaped green space, private outdoor amenity space or environmental features such as solar panels.